KazWolfe/XIVDeck/README.md

 [Elgato Stream Deck](https://www.elgato.com/en/stream-deck).
 XIVDeck uses the Dalamud plugin library to create an interactive and pleasant human interface experience.

-> **Caution:** This plugin, in its current state, is nowhere near done.
-While certain core
+> **Caution:** This plugin is still a work-in-progress.
+While most bugs appear to be resolved
-> functionality *appears* to work, there are currently very few safety checks and even fewer
+> and the user experience is generally Pretty Decent™, there are still some rough edges that
-> considerations to "doing things right."
-While this plugin can be compiled and used, extreme
+> need to be resolved.
-> caution is recommended until a full release has been published.
 >
-> By using this plugin (especially in its current state) you understand that you are at risk
+> By using this plugin, you understand that you are at risk of being banned from the game by
-> of being banned from the game by Square Enix, or worse.
-I am not responsible if your Miqo'te
+> Square Enix, or worse.
+I am not responsible if your Miqo'te turns into a Lalafell through
-> turns into a Lalafell through use of this plugin.
+> use of this plugin.

 ## Plugin Components